becomesco/purple-cheetah/README.md

 });
 ```

-_Snippet 2 - Create an endpoint using Purple Cheetah controller/method
+_Snippet 2 - Create an endpoint using the Purple Cheetah controller/method approach._
-approach._

 Much more code is written in Snippet 2 compared to 1, so why is this better?
-Second example provides structure and consistency (which is not easy to spot on
-such a short example) and unified way to create REST endpoints.
-This means that
-navigation in project is much quicker, and it is easier to understand what is
-the end result of each endpoint.
+Second example provides structure, consistency (which is not easy to spot on such a short example) and unified way to create REST endpoints.
+This means that navigation in project is much quicker, and it is easier to understand what is the end result of each endpoint.
+In addition to that, return type of the method can be specified.

-Please see [Todo](examples/todo-fsdb) for more detailed example.

 ## Middleware